damianhakert/damianhakert.github.io/source/handbook/support/index.md

 ## Support Turbo<a name="support-turbo"></a>

 Every now and then, it may occur that we come close to breaching our SLA's.
 To prevent an actual breach from occurring, the Support team can call on the help of several 'Support Turbo' developers who are called out on the [Team Page](https://about.gitlab.com/team/).
 The support team calls for help when necessary via Slack, but in case of doubt or conflicting priorities, the Development Lead needs to give the green light for the support turbo developers to momentarily switch away from their other tasks.

 ## Internal Support<a name="internal"></a>

 Fellow GitLab team members can reach out for help from the Support Team in various ways:

-- creating an [internal issue](https://dev.gitlag.org/gitlab/organization/issues/), adding the "Support" label and @ mentioning one or more Service Engineers.
-This is the preferred path for longer term or larger scope questions, such as discussing customized training requests.
-- submitting a ticket to ZenDesk using the internal support email alias that is listed in the "GitLab Email Forwarding" google doc.
-This is the preferred path for your own questions that can use technical support, and unless an immediate answer is required, this is also where customer or user questions can best be relayed.
+1. For normal support questions (can GitLab do x, how do I do x with GitLab) email the internal support email alias that is listed in the "GitLab Email Forwarding" google doc.
+1. For longer term or larger scope questions, such as discussing customized training requests create an [internal issue](https://dev.gitlag.org/gitlab/organization/issues/), adding the "Support" label and @ mentioning one or more Service Engineers.
+1. If customers or users have questions advise them to contact support direct via the relevant channel.
-- pinging the support team on the support chat channel for quick questions or clarifications.
+1. For quick questions that are urgent ping the support team on the support chat channel.

 ## Support Channels <a name="support-channels"></a>

 Our [service engineers](/jobs/service-engineer) handle the channels listed below.
 They are sorted in order of priority (strictest SLA at top), and as a result, it is possible that channels that appear lower in this list experience longer delays in receiving responses.
 We are actively [hiring](https://about.gitlab.com/jobs/) more Service Engineers to strengthen the team and provide support to the community.

 ### Dashboard <a name="dashboard"></a>